dvernooy/dvernooy.github.io/_pages/about.md

 ## Credits

-Ab hinc is designed, developed, and maintained by Dave Vernooy.
+Ab hinc is authored and maintained by Dave Vernooy .. & uses the Minimal Mistakes theme by Michael Rose

-*Shout out to Michael Rose at Minimal Mistakes for getting me started*